1. Make Space Visually and Functionally Separate

 3. Add in Color and Texture

 You can add color to your family room with brightly colored accent chairs.
-If you don’t like that look, consider adding color to your family room through throws, pillows, vases, paintings, and other home décor.
+If you don’t like that look, consider adding color to your family room through throws, pillows, vases, paintings, venetian blinds, and other home décor.
 Don’t forget to take advantage of any bookshelves and other shelving spaces you have.
 Combines books, personal items, art, sculptures, and other items on bookshelves to bring in your personal style to the room.